10up/secure-media/README.md

 ### Front End Views

-By default, not front end single pages are shown for media files.
+By default, no front end single pages are shown for media files.